by AVON HUDSON, MAXINE GOODWIN, DOUGLAS BROOKS, SALLY SHORTER, and TRACEY SHORTER

 2) Maxine Goodwin, nuclear veteran's daughter, tells her own story and reflects on the nuclear veterans campaigns, at the Adelaide Peace Park nuclear veterans memorial

-3) Doug Brookes, Australian nuclear veteran interviewed for the Balaklava community arts project
+3) Doug Brooks, Australian nuclear veteran interviewed for the Balaklava community arts project

 4) Tracey and Sally Shorter, British nuclear veteran's family interviewed for the Balaklava community arts project